slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Hints:

 - What gets measured gets done.
-- Don't wait for the perfect occasion, a good occasion is a safer bet.
+- Don’t wait for the perfect occasion, a good occasion is a safer bet.
 You will languish if you stop for a long time and paralysis is worse than bad timing.
  At some point, the pain of not doing it becomes greater than the pain of doing it.
 Pressed by circumstances, we feel unusually energized and focused (the panic monster).
 - However, never mistake action for motion.
 You must think like a man of action, and act like a man of thought.
 So make a plan.
 Any plan will do.

-> *"One of the counterintuitive things that I've learned is that procrastination is often a side-effect of perfectionism."
+> *"One of the counterintuitive things that I’ve learned is that procrastination is often a side-effect of perfectionism."
 -- HN_bane*

-> *"If opportunity doesn't knock, build a door."
+> *"If opportunity doesn’t knock, build a door."
 -- Milton Berle*